ClickHouse/ClickHouse/docs/en/sql-reference/dictionaries/external-dictionaries/external-dicts-dict-sources.md

 -   `path` – The absolute path to the file.
 -   `format` – The file format.
 All the formats described in [Formats](../../../interfaces/formats.md#formats) are supported.

-When dictionary with source `FILE` is created via DDL command (`CREATE DICTIONARY ...`), the source file needs to be located in `user_files` directory, to prevent DB users accessing arbitrary file on ClickHouse node.
+When a dictionary with source `FILE` is created via DDL command (`CREATE DICTIONARY ...`), the source file needs to be located in the `user_files` directory to prevent DB users from accessing arbitrary files on the ClickHouse node.

 **See Also**